michal-mrozek/michal-mrozek.github.io/README.md

 - **GoogleFonts**: A font library used for slogan.
 - **FontAwesome**: An icon library used for adding visually appealing icons.

-I took inspiration for the design of the navigation bar from [https://alvarotrigo.com/blog/hamburger-menu-css/](https://alvarotrigo.com/blog/hamburger-menu-css/)
+I took inspiration for the design of the hamburger navigation from [https://alvarotrigo.com/blog/hamburger-menu-css/](https://alvarotrigo.com/blog/hamburger-menu-css/)

 ## Installation